TKomericki/Rhetos-wiki/Polymorphic-concept.md

 See the generated SQL view `Demo.BorrowMoney2_As_MoneyTransaction` to check the impact of the `Where` concept.

-## Referencing or extending a polymorphic entity
+## Referencing or extending a polymorphic data structure

-A polymorphic data structure may be referenced or extended by other entities (Browse is also an extension).
+A polymorphic data structure may be referenced or extended by other entities (note that Browse is also an extension).

-Rhetos will check the **reference constraint** on data modifications.
+For example, we can add a common detail entity `TransactionComment` for any transaction, including BorrowMoney, LendMoney and others:

 ```c
 Entity TransactionComment